 Verônica Belchior is currently completing a PhD on the relationship between chemical compounds and coffee quality and flavor, in addition to being a Q grader.
 She tells me that the acids found in coffee can be divided into two categories: organics and chlorogenics.

 Organic acids include citric, malic, quinic, acetic, succinic, and tartaric acids.
 These are the “good,” fruity acids that you want to taste in the cup.
-As Verônica says, “Acidity is good for a coffee beverage when the essential compounds involved… are organic acids.”
+As Verônica says, “More acidic coffees usually have essential compounds involved… are organic acids.”

 And they all add their own particular notes to the coffee: